yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/overview/_index.md

 Yugabyte Platform is a containerized application that is installed and managed using <a href="https://www.replicated.com/" target="_blank">Replicated</a> for mission-critical environments (for example, production, performance, or failure mode testing).
 Replicated is a purpose-built tool for on-premises deployments and life cycle management of containerized applications.
 For environments that are not mission-critical, such as those needed for local development or simple functional testing, you can also use <a href="../../quick-start/install">YugabyteDB</a>.

 Yugabyte Platform offers three levels of user accounts: Super Admin, Admin, and Read-only, with the latter having rather limited access to functionality.
-Unless otherwise specified, the Yugabyte Platform documentation provides description of the funtionality available to a Super Admin user.
+Unless otherwise specified, the Yugabyte Platform documentation describes the funtionality available to a Super Admin user.

 ## Getting Started with Yugabyte Platform